molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

         jsonFilePath (path): Path of the target json file to write to.
-            Note batch sizes will append to this file name fieldnames (list): List of the ordered target field names to write to delim (str, optional): Delimeter of the csv file Defaults to ','. header boolean: Indicator if the csv has a header as the first line
+            Note batch sizes will append to this file name fieldnames (list): List of the ordered target field names to write to delim (str, optional): Delimiter of the csv file Defaults to ','. header boolean: Indicator if the csv has a header as the first line

     Returns: